sgothel/pi-gen/README.md

    the ssh host keys are retained while `regenerate_ssh_host_keys` is disabled and the final `/boot/config.txt` has `splash` disabled (no rainbow).

-* `INSTALL_RECOMMENDS` (Default: unset)

-   If set to one, i.e. `INSTALL_RECOMMENDS=1`,
-   installation process will install recommended packages.
-   Otherwise (default):
-    * apt selection without recommended and suggested

-   Note: `apt cache` is disabled for all target configurations.

 * `REDUCED_FOOTPRINT` (Default: unset)

    If set to one, i.e. `REDUCED_FOOTPRINT=1`,